cmrnfaith/HYL_Hackathon/README.md

 # Team Excessive Alpha HYL_Hackathon

+## Inspiration
+Interested in finding social and academic events but not knowing where to find them?
+Tired of looking through countless emails, D2L, club websites and in other emails to find events?
+Wanting to see, like, interact and look for a specific university event all in one place?

-## Inspiration and what it does
+## What it does
-Interested in social and academic events?
-Interested in being able to see all the university and clubs events all in one place? uHub is a web application that allows users to find different events from various clubs and the university all in one place.
+uHub is a web application that allows users to find different events from various clubs and the university all in one place.

 |Technologies | That We Used |
 | ------------- | --------------- |